 I immediately noticed laugh lines vanishing, and acne scars lightening and disappearing.
 In the human body, it takes collagen about a month and a half to two months to grow, so you will start to see an incredible difference in that time.

 What products do we offer?

 At Petunia Skincare, we offer derma rollers, and products to use with them.
-The three sizes offered are 0.5 mm derma roller, 1.0mm roller, and a 1.5 mm derma roller (available either individually or as a set).
+The three sizes offered are 0.5 mm derma roller, 1.0mm roller, and a 1.5 mm derma roller (available either individually or as set of 200 needles and 540 needles).
 Here are descriptions from the website detailing the benefits of each size:

 - The 0.5mm derma roller is the perfect needle length for those experiencing shallow wrinkles, light scarring, and hyperpigmentation from the sun and is usually for the face only.

 - In addition to all the benefits that the 0.5mm has, the 1.0mm needle can treat deeper scars, acne scarring such as ice picked scars, uneven skin texture, deeper wrinkles, and even light stretch marks.
 With the 1.0mm, you'll more likely see faster results and smoother and tighter skin.